honeydew-ai/snowflake-world-tour-2025-demo/README.md

 Note: either follow the following instructions or create these in **Playground**, and then using the **Add to Entity** option.

+If you are lost at any point, here's a [short demo video](https://github.com/user-attachments/assets/8435dee5-deef-4172-b8c8-d0a541fde55a) to help you navigate through the steps.

 1. Go to the `detailed_reviews` entity, add an **Attribute** named `review_month`, of type `date` with the definition `DATE_TRUNC(MONTH, detailed_reviews.date)`, and add it.